IanAlbuquerque/ceu-basic/README.md

 Below you can find some references of libraries and projects in other languages that can be used as a reference when developing this project:

-- gfx, a simple graphics library for CSE 20211.
+- `gfx`, a simple graphics library for CSE 20211.
 This library is meant to be simple and easy to learn, so that beginning CSE students can get right into the interesting parts of programming.
 The gfx library only requires that the programmer understand how to invoke basic C functions with scalar arguments.

 https://www3.nd.edu/~dthain/courses/cse20211/fall2013/gfx/